VerdictPath/VerdictPath/replit.md

 - UI state properly syncs with backend completion status

 **Individual User Dashboard**:
-- Header button displays "Connections" (🔗) to allow individual users to manage law firm and medical provider connections
+- Header button displays "Invite Friends" (👍) in the top right to allow individual users to invite other users
-- "Invite Friends" link appears in the dashboard menu for inviting other individual users
+- "My Connections" link appears in the dashboard menu for managing law firm and medical provider connections
 - Separate invite and connections functionality for clear user workflows

 ### Technical Implementations